gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-camera.md

 way to do this is to use an "inverse" matrix.
 The math to compute an inverse matrix in the general case is complex but conceptually it's easy.
 The inverse is the value you'd use to negate some other value.
-For example, the inverse of 123 is -123.
-The inverse of a scale matrix that scaled by 5 would be 1/5th or 0.2.
-The inverse of a matrix that rotated 30&deg; in X would be one that rotates -30&deg; in X.
+For example, the inverse of a matrix that translates in X by 123 is a matrix that translates in X by -123.
+The inverse of a matrix that scales by 5 is a matrix that scales by 1/5th or 0.2.
+The inverse of a matrix that rotates 30&deg; around the X axis would be one that rotates -30&deg; around the X axis.

 Up until this point we've used translation, rotation and scale to affect